mhmd-azeez/website/input/posts/aspnet-on-linux-1.md

 In the last couple of weeks, I have been busy setting up a CI/CD pipeline for one of my side projects and getting it to run on Linux.
 I'll try to write about what I have learned in the process.

-This will be a series of blog posts as I don't want it to become too long.
+This will be a series of blog posts because I don't want it to become too long.
 This is the first part.
 We will create a new ASP.NET Core application and manually run it on Linux and configure Nginx and systemd.

 ------